bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 And you wouldn't want to, because over difficulty changes and things, you would eventually kind of undercut yourself if you don't find blocks regularly.
 And most people can't if you don't have a huge operation.
 So you want to mine on a pool.
-So the Datum Gateway connects to the Datum pool, which we call the server side of that Datum Prime.
+So the DATUM Gateway connects to the DATUM pool, which we call the server side of that DATUM Prime.
 And that coordinates with the pool that you are working on work that will pay the miners of that pool.
-And that's an encrypted link between your Datum gateway and the pool.
+And that's an encrypted link between your DATUM gateway and the pool.
-So as a benefit of that, your Datum gateway becomes an aggregator.
+So as a benefit of that, your DATUM gateway becomes an aggregator.
-The Datum gateway only has to communicate once with the pool for however many miners you have behind it.
+The DATUM gateway only has to communicate once with the pool for however many miners you have behind it.
-You can set your difficulty high enough so that your bandwidth usage from the Datum gateway to the pool for an entire mining farm, and we'll get into that a little bit more detail, is pretty low.
+You can set your difficulty high enough so that your bandwidth usage from the DATUM gateway to the pool for an entire mining farm, and we'll get into that a little bit more detail, is pretty low.
 It's an aggregator that you can use right now.
 And there's not a whole lot of those.
 There's some for Stratum V1.
-But even aggregating on Stratum V1 is higher bandwidth than using Datum or even SV2, some kind of aggregation that uses a slightly more sane protocol.
+But even aggregating on Stratum V1 is higher bandwidth than using DATUM or even SV2, some kind of aggregation that uses a slightly more sane protocol.
 SV1 works.
 It's not the greatest.
 It's kind of slapped together to serve a purpose and really grew out of proportion, but we're stuck with it for now.
 So we had to work with it.
-So the Datum Gateway runs the Stratum V1 server, connects to that, makes sure that your shares are working for the pool.
+So the DATUM Gateway runs the Stratum V1 server, connects to that, makes sure that your shares are working for the pool.
 You're making valid blocks, and everybody's happy because now you're making your own blocks and getting rewarded by a pool.
 That's the best of both worlds there.
 So the elephant in the room, why didn't we do Stratum V2?